Neighbors Dog Causing Issues in My Yard: AITA for Setting Boundaries?

 I've found him digging up my garden, barking at odd hours, and leaving surprises on my lawn.
 I've tried talking to Emily about it, but she brushed it off, saying Duke is just curious.

 I get it, but I don't want Duke in my yard all the time.
-I value my privacy and space, and I don't want to constantly monitor if Duke is around when I'm outside.
+I value my privacy and space, and I don't want to constantly monitor whether Duke is around when I'm outside.

 Yesterday, I saw Duke digging up my newly planted flowers, and I snapped.
-I went over to Emily's house, and politely but firmly told her that I don't want Duke in my yard without supervision.
+I went over to Emily's house and politely but firmly told her that I don't want Duke in my yard without supervision.

 She seemed offended and said I was being unreasonable.
 She pointed out that Duke is just being a dog.

 Now she's been avoiding me, and I can feel tension when we pass each other.
-I get that she loves her dog, but I also have a right to enjoy my property without him intruding.
+I understand that she loves her dog, but I also have a right to enjoy my property without him intruding.

 So, Reddit, am I the a*****e for setting boundaries with Duke's roaming habits?